AKASHAorg/eth-bucharest/documentation/PLUGINS.md

 This is where we use plugins.
 They don't `render` anything in the view but can be used to store, retrieve and manipulate data.

-For example, let's say we are building an app and we require a property from a specific profile app.
+For example, let's say we are building an app, and we require a property from a specific profile app.
 We can do this by accessing the methods exposed by that specific profile through plugins.

 Is not mandatory for the applications to also provide a plugin.
-However the plugin system is a quite powerful way to integrate with other apps at the data layer.
+However, the plugin system is a quite powerful way to integrate with other apps at the data layer.

 #### Creating plugins